ivy-llc/ivy/README.rst

 When should I use Ivy as a framework?
 ######################################

-As Ivy supports multiple backends, writing code in Ivy breaks you free from framework limitations.
-If you want to publish highly flexible code for everyone to use, independently of the framework they are using, or you plan to develop ML-related tools and want them to be interoperable with not only the already existing frameworks, but also with future frameworks, then Ivy is for you!
+As Ivy supports multiple backends, writing code in Ivy frees you from framework limitations.
+If you want to publish highly flexible code for everyone to use, independently of the framework they are using, or you plan to develop ML-related tools and want them to be interoperable with the already existing frameworks and future frameworks, then Ivy is for you!

 Setting up Ivy
 --------------